Use ADB in Remote Machine

 Start the Environment Automatically for WSL

 1. Install adb on Windows and change $WSL_HOST_ADB to the adb location following the example format.
+In WSL, /mnt/d is point to the D: drive in Windows.

 3. Add the following content to your WSL ~/.bashrc and run source ~/.bashrc to refresh.